 In Parts of Germany, the fearsome character accompanying Saint Nicholas on December 6 is Knecht Ruprecht: Knecht in German means servant or farmhand.

 He’s a wild man with a bushy black beard, dressed in a brown or black robe with a pointy hood.
 He looks almost identical to the French pere fouettard.
-In his hand, he carries a large stick and sometimes carries a child-sized
+In his hand, he carries a large stick and sometimes carries a child-sized bag to abduct bad kids who have misbehaved.

 In Southwestern Germany, Belsnickel wears ragged furs, dirty, tattered clothing and carries a switch to beat naughty children but also distributes treats, cakes, candies, and nuts for good children.